"Nov. 9, 2012 -- If you're allergic to the metals nickel or cobalt, you may want to consider that when you pick a mobile phone.

 - swelling, rapid weight gain, roundness of the face;

 - depression, anxiety, unusual thoughts or...

 What are the precautions when taking ciclesonide nasal spray (Omnaris)?

 Before using ciclesonide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: recent nasal ulcers/trauma/surgery, tuberculosis (untreated or active infections), herpes infection of the eye, decreased adrenal gland function, a certain eye disease (glaucoma).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: recent nose problems (such as injury, ulcers, surgery), current/past infections (including tuberculosis, herpes eye infection), certain eye problems (glaucoma, cataracts).

 Avoid exposure to chickenpox or measles infection while using this medication.
 If you are exposed to these infections, seek immediate medical attention.

 Rarely, using corticosteroid medications for a long time can make it more difficult for...

 This monograph has been modified to include the generic and brand name in many instances.